Access to Health

 • Working with our partner the Kenya Legal and Ethical Issues Network (KELIN), a not-for-profit organization that creates country-based networks that intersect law, ethics and human rights.

-• The following report describes the legal protections in place for women, the general characteristics of female survivors in Kenya, the context and support for misoprostol access in rural Kenya, and the structural, economic, and cultural barriers to accessing misoprostol.
+• The report describes the legal protections in place for women, the general characteristics of female survivors in Kenya, the context and support for misoprostol access in rural Kenya, and the structural, economic, and cultural barriers to accessing misoprostol.
 The report incorporates in-country research aimed at clarifying existing literature and the most up-to-date research in country.
 Due to a combination of explicit and implicit barriers, the Kenyan health system and penal code do not provide rural women, particularly those who are victims of sexual violence, with their constitutional right to health.

 News